marczz/mzlinux_pages/network/social_networks.md

     and messaging system for teams, there are now many open sources alternatives, see below.

-    The official [IRC and XMPP gateway
+    Many gateways bridge slack with IRC and XMPP after closing of old  official [IRC and XMPP gateway ](https://get.slack.help/hc/en-us/articles/201727913-Connect-to-Slack-over-IRC-and-XMPP)
-    ](https://get.slack.help/hc/en-us/articles/201727913-Connect-to-Slack-over-IRC-and-XMPP)
-    has stopped, but there are alternatives.
     -   {{< iref "xmpp#weechat" "WeeChat" >}} has a
         plugin using native Slack api.
     -   {{< iref "xmpp#matterbridge" "matterbrige" >}}